cc636489/stock-data-management/README.md

 Given that n represents number of hours and m represents number of stocks, time complexity is `O(nm)`, space complexity is `O(nm)`.

-### Assumption:

-* There are much less missing hours in both actual.txt and predicted.txt, comparing to the entire hour range.
-* First line in actual.txt and predicted.txt is non empty, with the first field read as integer.
-* All stock ids and stock prices in actual.txt and predicted.txt, can be memorized by a single machine.

 ## Description

 My main idea was to use `unordered map` (Dictionary in Python Implementation) to store actual and predicted stock prices.
 I used stock id as keys and a 2D nested list as values, in which it consists of stock price time series from actual.txt and predicted.txt.